by Noal Cohen

 © 1999 Noal Cohen

 This article is based, in part, on interviews with Teddy Charles in April and July of 1999.
-Many thanks to Bill Damm, Mike Fitzgerald, Dan Skea and The Rutgers Institute of Jazz Studies.
+Many thanks to Bill Damm, Mike Fitzgerald, Dan Skea and The Institute of Jazz Studies at Rutgers University in Newark, NJ.